 And it's why so many scientists are warning of terrible results of China's Three Gorges Dam, which is built over the Jiuwanxi and the Zigui-Badong fault lines.
 Some say it's only a matter of time before the dam triggers a major earthquake, possibly like the one in Sichuan Province in 2008.

-For more information on dam-triggered earthquakes and related topics, look over the links on the next page.
+For more information on dam-triggered earthquakes and related topics, look over the links below.